lineality/Online_Voting_Using_One_Time_Pads/README.md

 # Clarifying the Question: Is secure online voting possible?

-To focus on what goals this is focused on and what questions we are asking vs. other topics and issues that we are not asking about here. below is a list of other questions we are not attempting to answer here, so that questions we are not asking do not get confused and mixed together with questions that we are asking:
+To focus on what goals this is focused on and what questions we are asking vs. other topics and issues that we are not asking about here, below is a list of other questions we are not attempting to answer or resolve here.
+This clarification should help so that questions we are not asking do not get confused and mixed together with questions that we are asking:
 1. Not: Can online voting be absolutely effortless and perfectly ecstatic as an experience?
 2. Not: Can a person outside of the voting process be provably safe from any voter intimidation, coercion, brainwashing, threats, harassment, discouragement, etc?
 3. Not: Can a person make no mistakes while filling out their ballot?
 (Though some additional safeguards from this have been successfully used in some states.)
 4. Not: Can the physical offices of staff be absolutely impenetrable to a physical breakin or loss of records due to causes such as fires.

 Those are important questions but they are not the same as the question of a secure online voting system.

-The question we are focusing on here is the following.
+The questions we are focusing on here are the following:
-Is secure online voting possible?
-Is it possible for a voter to submit a vote securely over a network?
+1. Is secure online voting possible?
+2. Is it possible for a voter to submit a vote securely over a network?
+3. Is it possible for a vote to securely receive a ballot from the voting office?
+4. Is it possible for the voting office to securely receive a completed ballot from the voter?

 # Proposed Steps for Secure Online Voting